Find me on Facebook: @SueCourtneyWriter

 There was one particular haiku presented at that session that I can still picture, and although I can’t remember the words it was about a cold breeze following a cat in through a door.
 The workshop did not concentrate on syllable counting, but rather the essence of haiku poetry.

 I entered IWW’s haiku competition held after the workshop, judged by a local well known poet, and I have to say well known for his poetry not for his haiku.
 His comments on my attempts were caustic.
 He put me off.
 But the memory of the cold breeze following the cat through the door stayed with me and so in 2012 I attended the Haiku Aotearoa Festival, held in Tauranga, New Zealand and visited the Katikati Haiku Pathway.
 My interest was piqued again.
-I entered the New Zealand Poetry’s Society haiku competition in 2013 and, while not placed, I was delighted to hear that one of my entries was selected for that years anthology, Given No Ordinary Stone.
+I entered the New Zealand Poetry’s Society haiku competition in 2013 and, while not placed, I was delighted to hear that one of my entries was selected for that years anthology, Given an Ordinary Stone.

 Another break, dealing with life, until 2018 when i started to get enthused about haiku again entering NZPS and IWW competitions.